TIGER Encryption

 Usage Example

-The following is an example of using the TIGER encryption tool:
+Below is an example of using the TIGER encryption tool:

 Operation Demonstration:

-1. String to encrypt: Hello World!
+1. String to be encrypted: Hello World!

 2. Algorithm: TIGER-192